galaxyproject/galaxy-hub/CONTRIBUTING.md

 - Format:
   - a URL, preferably an internal hub path, usually pointinto to the `/src/images/` directory.

+#### `contact`

+- Optional
+- Meaning
+  - Name or email address of who to contact about this event
+- Use
+  - Display in events index.
+- Format:
+  - All on one line, and wrapped in quotes.
+Can be a list of names.

 #### `gtn`

 - Optional